MikaelRehman2006/CS4337_Project1/devlog.md

 # Sept 30 8:45

 I did finish my goal for this session.
 I added this: #lang racket: This sets the language for the program to Racket.
 Next I implemented the mode detection.
 I am using (current-command-line-arguments) to check if the program is in batch mode (via the -b flag) or interactive mode.

+I will be taking a break, and when I come back I will start the next session, which will be about working on parsing the input expression and splitting it into tokens.

+# Sept 9:00 pm

+No thoughts when starting this session, I will give a recap when I end this session on what I have done.

+# Sept 9:34 pm

+I have added code that prints a prompt that asks the user to enter a prefix expression.
+I used the (read) function to read the user input and then store it in "user-input". f the user enters (+ 1 2), user-input will be interpreted as (+ 1 2) (a list).
+I also wrote another line to display what the user typed so both I and the user can confirm the input was read correctly.

+After this I added a function called "start-program" this code uses an if statment to check the boolean value of "interactive?" if it true, it calls process-expression (which asks the user to enter an expression and evaluates it).
+Then it calls start-program again recursively, meaning it will prompt the user for input again and keep doing so until the user types quit.
+If interactive? is false, it will only call "process-expression", then quit.